 Now here’s where the really fun stuff starts…

-Basically, every time you use the word “I”, you are asserting that you exist.
+Essentially, every time the word “I” is uttered, it is an affirmation of one’s existence, a declaration of reality.
+You are asserting that you exist.
 That you are real.
 And everything you interact with also exists by extension.

 Now, let’s head back to the Bible.